Skip to main content

 Most paths lead nowhere.
 The critical path leads forward.

-People need to believe they are going to be OK doing what they are doing
+People need to believe they are going to be OK doing what they are doing.
+Clarity is what makes that belief credible.

 How to Follow